arkhamHack/golang-k8s-job/README.md

 - Controls job submission concurrency via configurable limits
 - Submits each job as a batch/v1.Job to the Kubernetes cluster
 - Provides endpoints for inspecting pending and running jobs
-- Supports CLI-based job submission from JSON/YAML files
-- Supports graceful shutdown to drain in-flight work

-## Requirements

-- Go 1.18 or later
-- Access to a Kubernetes cluster with a valid kubeconfig file
-  - Works with local clusters (kind, minikube, k3d) or remote clusters
-- For YAML support: `go get sigs.k8s.io/yaml`

 ## Build Instructions